- 522 E. Front Street

 Suttons Bay lies midway up the eastern shore of the Leelanau Peninsula.
 This year 'round coastal village has a quality all its' own...specialty shops, ...

-Click Here for Traverse City, MI Real Estate Traverse City is world renowned as the " Cherry Capital of the World", holding an annual week-long ...
+Click Here for Traverse City, MI Homes For Sale Traverse City is world renowned as the " Cherry Capital of the World", ...